 The globally inspired food — available for breakfast, lunch, dinner and dessert as well as for snacking — is the main draw, while butchers, bakers, chocolatiers, cheesemongers and produce vendors offer food, ingredients and goods for sale.

 From scrapple and samosas to soul food and smoothies, Reading Terminal Market is such a fantastic place to eat that it can be tough to choose what to get.
-So here are 10 of our favorite things to eat at the nation’s oldest continuously operating farmers’ market.
+So here are 10 of our favorite things to eat at Reading Terminal Market, the nation’s oldest continuously operating farmers’ market.

 Good luck narrowing it down to a dozen tender, yeast-risen doughnuts at Beiler’s.
 Will it be the Blueberry Fritter or the Mocha Cream?
 The Coconut Custard or the Salted Caramel?
 Whether you choose to go for classics like apple cider doughnuts or go crazy with Fruity Pebbles-spangled treats, Beiler’s is one sweet spot truly not to miss.